tarang312/Funnyfy_IPP/README.md

 # Funnyfy_IPP

 🎨 Funnyfy
 Transform any photo into Gautam Adani using advanced particle physics and image processing!
-This is a fun educational project for Image Processing (IPP) coursework, inspired by the popular Obama Algorithm by Spu7Nix.
+This is a fun educational project for Image Processing (IPP) coursework, inspired by Spu7Nix.

 🌐 Live Demo: https://funnyfyipp.netlify.app